harman-codes/LiveSchool/README.md

 ## LiveSchool - Student Management System
-LiveSchool is an innovative student management software designed to streamline and digitize a wide array of school activities related to students.
+LiveSchool is an innovative student and school management software designed to streamline and digitize a wide array of school activities related to students.
 By transforming traditional school operations into an online format, LiveSchool enhances the efficiency and accessibility of essential educational processes.

 ## Features
 - Realtime Attendance